Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Predefined network configuration.
+The predefined network configuration.
 Accepts a predefined network name, or file path or URL to a YAML configuration file.
 See the [consensus specification] for examples.

 The default is `mainnet`.